 NYC Passes

-One way to keep expenses down is to buy a New York attractions pass.
-Instead of paying for each individual attraction like Top of the Rock, 9/11 and the Statue of Liberty, you pay one price for a pass that gets you entry to all attractions but at a cheaper price overall.
+One way to keep expenses down is to buy one of the 8 New York attraction passes.
+Instead of paying for each individual attraction like Top of the Rock, 9/11 and the Statue of Liberty, you pay one cut price for a pass that gets you entry to all attractions but at a cheaper price overall because you’re bundling.

 They do work and they can save you money, but only if you’re organized and smart about which attractions you choose.
 Typically, the more attractions you visit, the more money you save.
 We’ve used attraction passes in cities all over the world including London, Rome, Paris and of course NYC.
 In New York, we’ve used these passes to basically see and do everything you can as a tourist.